amirmasoudabdol/Bilbo/docs/research-workflow.md

 When Experiment is fully initialized, Researcher is able to asses the quality of results, and select her preferred outcome among all available outcome variables across all conditions and dependent variables.
 This is beingdone during the first selection stage, **Initial Selection**.
 At this stage, Researcher can query all available outcomes using specific set of rules.
 For example, by using `["sig", "min(pvalue)"]` [Policy](/decision-strategies.md#policies), she will seek an outcome with minimum *p*-value between those that are significant.

 Despite the success of failure of the *Initial Selection*, Researcher decides on whether to embark on a journy of exploring QPRs or not.
-This is being done at the **Will be Hacking Decision** stage, where Researcher uses a [chain of policies](/decision-strategies.md#policies#policy-chains) to determine her next move.
+This is done at the **Will be Hacking Decision** stage, where Researcher uses a [chain of policies](/decision-strategies.md#policies#policy-chains) to determine her next move.
 For instance, if she is looking for an outcome with positive effect (ie., `["effect > 0"]`) and the previously selected outcome does not have a positive effect, researcher might opt-in for applying some hacking strategies.

 ## Hacking Workflow